 How do I pay my property taxes?

-Property taxes may be paid in several ways, including online, by mail, or in person at one of our tax payment locations.
-Current taxes may also be paid at any Wells Fargo bank branch in Broward County.
+Property taxes may be paid in several ways, including online (Note: phone and email are required), by mail, or in person at one of our tax payment locations.
+Current taxes may also be paid at any Wells Fargo bank branch in Broward County. (check payment only with a current tax bill).

 I received a phone call from someone identifying themselves as the Broward County Tax Collector who requested financial information from me to pay my taxes over the telephone.
 Is this an acceptable way to pay my taxes?